Office of Academic Affairs

 - Nominee’s philosophy of teaching statement, explicitly outlining teaching goals, teaching strategies and methods of bringing one's current research, scholarship, or creative activity into the teaching process.
 Statement should not exceed three (3) double-spaced pages.

-- A summary of course evaluations (qualitative and quantitative data)
+- A summary of course evaluations (qualitative and quantitative data).
+Include a copy of the evaluation(s) used with an explanation of the scale for quantitative data.

-- Minimum of six (6) and not more than ten (10) letters of support from students, alumni, colleagues, administrators and community leaders.
-Include at least one letter from a colleague invited to observe in the faculty member’s classes.
+- Letters of support (no more than six) from students, alumni, colleagues, administrators and community leaders.
+Include at least two letters from students and one letter from a colleague invited to observe in the faculty member’s classes.
+Each letter should be limited to 2 pages in length.

 Previous Award Winners: